giving life to a “culture of death”

 “When the people saw him moving and giving praise to God, they recognized him as that beggar who used to sit at the Beautiful Gate of the temple.
 They were struck with astonishment — utterly stupefied at what had happened to him.” —Acts 3:9-10

-Fifty days after Jesus' resurrection, about three thousand people believed that He was risen from the dead and that He would also raise from the dead those who believed in Him.
-The rest of the people of the world were confused and enslaved by their ignorance of the afterlife and their fear of death.
-How could a few thousand people reach the rest of the world with the good news of Jesus risen?
+Fifty days after Jesus’ Resurrection, about three thousand people believed that He was risen from the dead and that He would also raise from the dead those who believed in Him (see Jn 6:40).
+The rest of the people of the world were confused and enslaved by their ignorance of the afterlife and their fear of death (Heb 2:15).
+How could a few thousand people reach the rest of the world with the Good News of Jesus risen?
 We currently find ourselves in a similar situation.
-Today, the Lord is calling the one-and-a-half billion Christians in the world to reach four billion who do not know or believe in Jesus, "the Resurrection and the Life" (Jn 11:25).
+Today, the Lord is calling the two billion Christians in the world to reach six billion who do not know or believe in Jesus, “the Resurrection and the Life” (Jn 11:25).

-In a few short years, the early Church reached millions of people with the good news of the risen Jesus.
-They did this by the power of the Spirit.
-In the Spirit, they preached the good news of Jesus.
+In a few short years, the early Church reached millions of people with the Good News of the risen Jesus.
+They did this by the power of the Holy Spirit.
+In the Spirit, they preached the Good News of Jesus.
 Signs, wonders, and healings accompanied their preaching (Mk 16:17-18).
 Sometimes the Lord first healed people to give the Church an opening for proclaiming the risen Christ (see Acts 3:11-12).
-Often the Lord punctuated the Church's preaching with a healing as an exclamation point.
+Often the Lord punctuated the Church’s preaching with a healing as an exclamation point.

 Promise: “Were not our hearts burning inside us as He talked to us on the road and explained the Scriptures to us?” —Lk 24:32

 Praise: Praise: “You will show me the path of life, fullness of joys in Your presence, the delights at Your right hand forever” (Ps 16:11).